mskepasts/Documentation/README.md

      &nbsp; &nbsp; &nbsp; &nbsp;<img src="screenshots/commandPrompt.png" width="40%"> <br/>
     2. Mac: Open Launchpad, then click the terminal icon. <br/>
      &nbsp; &nbsp; &nbsp; &nbsp;<img src="screenshots/terminal.png" width="40%"> <br/>
 2. Now we will use the prompt to install compas and compas\_fab.
 In the anaconda prompt/terminal type in each of these lines found below (hitting enter after each line).
 You can optionally copy and paste **all** of the lines.
 Either use (_crtl v / cmd v_) depending on your computer.
 If that does not work try right clicking.
+However before you do that you may want to change the name of the python environment.
+In this cause it is simply your_env_name but you could change this to be anything. **Just make sure you have the same environment name for every step**

 ```console
 conda config --add channels conda-forge